semantic-flow/sflo/documentation/principle.transposability.md

 ## Best Practices

 1. **Use relative URIs** for all intra-mesh references
-2. **Move complete meshes** rather than reorganizing internal structure
-3. **Maintain stable namespaces** to preserve identifier permanence
+2. **Avoid reorganizing internal structure**: because mesh structure determines namespaces, to maintain stable namespaces and preserve identifier permanence, nodes should not be moved around once published
-4. **Test transposition** by serving from different locations
+3. **Test transposition** by serving from different locations
-5. **Validate RDF** after moving to ensure parser compatibility
+4. **Validate RDF** after moving to ensure parser compatibility

-Transposability ensures that Semantic Flow meshes remain portable and can be deployed flexibly across different hosting environments while maintaining their semantic integrity.